Hosmer, Padres beat Mariners 6-4 for 8th straight win

-SAN DIEGO (AP) — Eric Hosmer hit a two-run, bases-loaded single and Fernando Tatis Jr. came around and scored on an error on the play to highlight the five-run fifth inning for the San Diego Padres, who beat the Seattle Mariners 6-4 Saturday night for their eighth straight win.
+It’s the kind of aggressiveness the young superstar has become known for, and the kind that manager Jayce Tingler likes seeing up and down the lineup.

+“We’re going to play fearless,” Tingler said after the Padres beat the Mainers 6-4 Saturday night for their eighth straight win.
+“We’re not going to stop being aggressive, we’re not afraid to get thrown out.
+That’s what I love.
+The way the guys are busting, the way they’re running the bases, the at-bats, the defense, the pitching.
+It’s exciting baseball and it’s guys pulling for one another, playing with energy.”

-The Padres can sweep their third straight series if they beat the Mariners on Sunday.
+The Padres, who have baseball’s best record at 28-17, can sweep their third straight series if they beat the Mariners on Sunday.
 Overall, the Padres have won 11 of 12 games.
 Seattle has lost five straight.

+Tatis was thrown out trying to steal third base earlier in the game, but it hardly dampened the Padres’ aggressiveness.
+Jorge Mateo stole third early in the fifth inning, drawing an errant throw from Murphy that allowed him to score the go-ahead run.

 The game was tied at 1 when the Padres broke through against left-hander Justus Sheffield (3-4) in the fifth.
 The Padres scored five runs on four singles, two walks, a stolen base and a sacrifice bunt by Joe Musgrove, a starting pitcher who sometimes is called on to pinch-hit.
 The Mariners committed three errors in the inning, two after Hosmer singled.